 Blue Prism supports single sign-on using Microsoft Active Directory Domain Services which allows users who have been authenticated by the operating system, and who are members of appropriate domains and forests, to log into Blue Prism without resubmitting their credentials.

 Blue Prism provides two types of environment for managing Active Directory authentication to the platform:

 - Multi-authentication environment – supports Active Directory accounts where roles are mapped to individual users in Blue Prism.
 In multi-authentication environments, Active Directory users can be contained in multiple domains and multiple forests.
-This environment type also supports Blue Prism native authentication, see Authentication in Blue Prism for more details.
+This environment type also supports Blue Prism native authentication and external identity provider authentication, see Authentication in Blue Prism for more details.

-- Single-authentication environment – referred to as Active Directory Single Sign-On authentication in previous versions of Blue Prism, it supports Active Directory accounts only where roles are mapped to Active Directory security groups.
+- Single-authentication environment – referred to as Active Directory Single Sign-On authentication prior to Blue Prism 6.8, it supports Active Directory accounts only where roles are mapped to Active Directory security groups.
 In single-authentication environments, Active Directory users can be contained within multiple domains but only a single forest.

 The environment type is selected when the database is created and it can only be changed when converting a single-authentication Active Directory environment to a multi-authentication Active Directory environment.

 A given Blue Prism device can only connect to one environment at any one time but it can be configured to connect to many environments, which can each be configured with one of the available sign-in methods.